inlined/firebase-ecommerce/site/dataconnect-generated/js/default-connector/react/README.md

   };
   mutation.mutate(createOrderVars);
-  // Variables can be defined inline as well. mutation.mutate({ chargeId: ..., customerId: ..., paymentIntentId: ..., receiptUrl: ..., subtotalPrice: ..., totalTax: ..., totalShippingPrice: ..., totalPrice: ..., financialStatus: ..., fulfillmentStatus: ..., });
+  // Variables can be defined inline as well. mutation.mutate({ chargeId: ..., customerId: ..., shippingStreet1: ..., shippingStreet2: ..., shippingCity: ..., shippingState: ..., shippingZip: ..., paymentIntentId: ..., receiptUrl: ..., subtotalPrice: ..., totalTax: ..., totalShippingPrice: ..., totalPrice: ..., financialStatus: ..., fulfillmentStatus: ..., });

   // You can also pass in a `useDataConnectMutationOptions` object to `UseMutationResult.mutate()`. const options = {